Pedals have been a mainstay in our range pretty much since the start and It’s something that we feel is one of the most important parts of the bike.

 By going to a full length axle we also adapted the way the central pin was supported to this new asymmetric design.
 We also think it looks sick whilst keeping all the strength there.
 Another batch of samples ordered… tested and tooling opened.

-Here’s the first pedal out of the extrusion, this was an exciting day in the office and gave us an excuse to go and ride.
+When the first pedal arrived, this was an exciting day in the office and gave us an excuse to go and ride.

 After further testing we still felt we could make this pedal even better and so we moved the pin placement with a drill to trial a 3 pin design front and rear on the body.
 This meant losing the inside rear pin, however on inspection with riding shoes, we weren’t using this pin anyway.